rhaissa-v/rhaissaco/README.md

 ## Why this repo exists

-I'm a Staff Product Manager with 10+ years shipping digital products, and I'm increasingly working as an **AI builder** — using AI tooling to go from idea to shipped product fast, with product judgment guiding every decision.
+I'm a Product Leader with 10+ years shipping digital products, and I'm increasingly working as an **AI builder** — using AI tooling to go from idea to shipped product fast, with product judgment guiding every decision.

 This site is a small, honest example of that.
 The interesting part isn't the code — it's the *decisions*.
 This README documents how I thought about the problem, so you can see the reasoning, not just the result.